NevinJulian/RoyalGameOfUr/README.md

 # RoyalGameOfUr Wojtek 3522
 Royal Game of Ur

-In honor of Wojtek, a great inspiration
+In honor of Wojtek, a great inspiration.